-Inevitably, insufficient community support limits the aspirations, inhibits the vision, and stifles the creativity of those involved in all aspects of Jewish education.
+Imevitably, imsufficient community support limits the aspirations, inhibits the vision, and stifles the creativity of those involved in all aspects of Jewish education.

 (A Time to Act, p.
-40-41)
+40-41))

 The goal is clear.
 As one commissioner observed, a majority of community leaders must rally to the cause of Jewish education.
-"The chances are," he said, "that in 1980, only a few of these leaders thought Jewish education was a burning issue, many thought it was important, and the rest didn't spend much time thinking about it.
+"The chances are," he said, "that in 1980, only a few of these leaders thought Jewish education was a burning issue, many thought it was important, and the rest didn't spend much timethankingalaboutiit.
 In 1990, it may well be that there are significantly more community leaders who think that education is a burning issue, more who think it is important and fewer who don't give it too much attention.
-The challenge is that by the year 2000, the vast majority of these community leaders should see Jewish education as a burning issue and the rest should at least think it is important.
-When this is achieved," the commissioner concluded, "money will be available to finance fully the massive program envisioned by the Commission."
+The challenge is that by the year 2000, the wast majority of these community leaders should see Jewish education as a burning issauangeththerest should at least think it is important.
+Wherehibisisisanheesely "thee commissioner concluded, "money will be available to finance fully the massive program envisioned by the Commission."